-- a) Lack of agreement between the Municipalities on any proposed amendment to this Plan: - b) Lack of agreement between the Municipalities on any proposed statutory plan, concept plan, land use bylaw or amendment to any of these documents affecting lands within the Fringe Area which have not been reconciled through the Referral Process; - c) Lack of agreement between the Municipalities on an interpretation of this Plan; or - d) Lack of agreement between the Municipalities on an approved development permit or subdivision application affecting lands within the Fringe Area which have not been reconciled through the Referral Process.
+- a) Lack of agreement between the Municipalities on any proposed amendment to this Plan; - b) Lack of agreement between the Municipalities on any proposed statutory plan, concept plan, land use bylaw or amendment to any of these documents affecting lands within the Fringe Area which have not been reconciled through the Referral Process; - c) Lack of agreement between the Municipalities on an interpretation of this Plan; or - d) Lack of agreement between the Municipalities on an approved development permit or subdivision application affecting lands within the Fringe Area which have not been reconciled through the Referral Process.

-The dispute resolution process of this Plan may only be initiated by the Council of either the M.D. or the County and shall only be used for resolving intermunicipal planning disputes.
-Where either Municipality has received written notice of a dispute from the other Municipality, the Dispute Resolution Process shall be started within fifteen (15) calendar days of the date the written notice was received unless otherwise agreed to by the Administrator of the Municipality that sent the notice.
+The dispute resolution process of this Plan may only be initiated by the Council of either Municipality shall only be used for resolving intermunicipal planning disputes.
+Where either Municipality has received written notice of a dispute from the other Municipality, the Dispute Resolution Process shall be started within five (5) calendar days of the date the written notice was received unless otherwise agreed to by the Administrator of the Municipality that sent the notice.